 Copyright 2010 Ian Matthew Besse

 Besse, Ian Matthew.
-"Modeling caveolar sodium current contributions to cardiac electrophysiology and arrhythmogenesis." dissertation, University of Iowa, 2010.
+"Modeling caveolar sodium current contributions to cardiac electrophysiology and arrhythmogenesis."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.